scrapjs/require-stub/README.md

 I want just to doubleclick the `test.html`, or launch `http-server` in the project’s folder, and develop via tests as I used to when I didn’t know about node modules.

-So I wrote a simple script to support `require` calls without any async things, just as node does.
-Just include your modules as scripts avoiding circular dependencies.
+So I wrote a simple script to support `require` calls synchronously.
+Include your modules as scripts avoiding circular dependencies and that’s all.

 ```shell